 Infant Ibuprofen Recall

 Tris Pharma sold the affected products to one company that distributed them nationwide.
 This company has been notified of the recall.
 But consumers who purchase these brands are urged to check any infant ibuprofen they have at home to see if it is part of the recall.
-The size, lot number and expiration date of each recalled product appears in the chart below.
+The size, lot number and expiration date of each recalled product appear in the chart below.

 Consumers should contact their doctors if their infants experience any problems with this medicine.
 They should also report any problems to the FDA’s MedWatch Adverse Event Reporting program.
-This program helps the U.S. Food and Drug Administration (FDA) track adverse events associated with a variety of products including prescription and over-the-counter medication, biologics, medical devices, nutritional products, food and cosmetics.
+This program helps the U.S. Food and Drug Administration (FDA) track adverse events associated with a variety of products including prescription and over-the-counter medication, biologics, medical devices, nutritional products, food, and cosmetics.